-Antler Hill Village & Winery is open to guests as part of daily admission to the estate.
+Antler Hill Village and the Winery are open as part of your daily admission to the estate.
 Its name comes from Antler Hill, the “fine high ridge,” as noted by Vanderbilt.
 From the Civil War into the 1930s, the ridge was the site of Antler Hall, a residence and social center for many estate families.

 The Vanderbilts at Home and Abroad features never-before-seen treasures from the Vanderbilt collection.
 This new display focuses on the lives and personalities of George, Edith and Cornelia Vanderbilt, located in Antler Hill Village’s Legacy building.
 Enjoy a close-up look at exotic and rare items they collected throughout their lives, including an extraordinary collection of Samurai armor and an intricate Cartier vanity and lipstick case encrusted with diamonds and jade.
 A small theater features a film narrated by Dini Cecil Pickering that shares the family story from the Vanderbilts to today.
 Read more.

-• Winery: Enter the Winery and walk underground through the old dairy’s original tunnel, designed to immediately engage all of the senses into the winemaking process.
-As part of the guided visit, taste a sparkling wine and then enjoy other wines in the Tasting Room.
+Winery: Enter the Winery and walk underground through the old dairy’s original tunnel, designed to immediately engage all of the senses into the winemaking process.
 See Edith Vanderbilt’s 1913 Stevens-Duryea Model C-Six on the Winery tour.
 This rare piece is the only car George Vanderbilt purchased that remains in the estate’s collection.
 A specialty tasting room and a premium wine tasting paired with food in the Clock Tower offer additional tasting experiences.
 See our Biltmore Winery Guide.

-• Pisgah Playground: Opening in June 2013 is is a new playground where each activity connects to the history of the estate and was designed to stimulate the senses, engage the imagination and to encourage meaningful play in the outdoors, just as nature intended.
+Pisgah Playground: Opened in 2013, this playground connects each activity to the history of the estate and was designed to stimulate the senses, engage the imagination and to encourage meaningful play in the outdoors, just as nature intended.
 Favorite features include a ferry, which allows children to cross a small lagoon just as the Vanderbilts crossed the French Broad River, and climbing logs reminiscent of those harvested by students in Biltmore’s forestry school.
 Climb to the top of the lookout in the center of the playground and rock formations representing Looking Glass Rock.
 A water pump and sand area provides fun for younger children.

 Go to the Biltmore Estate Web site to buy advance discount tickets!